Notes and Guidance on the Way of the Roses Cycle Ride with Information on Pubs and Local History

 You only have to cycle a short distance along Overton's Main Street until you arrive at The Globe, a pub that stands near to the lane that heads out to Sunderland Point.
 When the notorious George Slater was the gaffer in the 1930s it cost eight shillings to spend a night near the marshes.
 The publican's unique selling point in his advertising material was the "glorious views of Morecambe Bay" and that the building was "beautifully illuminated in the evenings and visible for miles around."
 The pub also boasted a putting green and bowling green.
 During the Second World War George Slater was pivotal in the arrest of Arthur Thompson, a Bootle-born soldier who was subsequently charged with the murder of Jane Coulton, former licensee of the Nag's Head Inn at Clayton Heights.

-The road southwards across Lades Marsh is only a matter of yards from The Globe.
+The road southwards across Lades Marsh is only a matter of metres from The Globe.
 Nestled amid the marshes, Sunderland Point is about one-and-a-half miles from The Globe.
 However, the road crosses a tidal marsh and is submerged beneath the sea at high tide.
 Consequently, the old village and port is unique in that it is the only mainland community in the UK dependent upon tidal access.
-Our key issue was that it had rained all morning and the road was covered in mud - and salty mud at that.
+It had rained all morning and the road was covered in mud - and salty mud at that.
 But the exceptional nature of this remote location is so alluring.
 So, best to check tide times for your journey.
 If you miss the low tide you will just have to miss out this part of the route.
-Above you can see two cyclists from back in the day who are waiting for the water to recede.
+Or it is possible to cycle through Middleton to a car park at Potts Corner from where one can trudge the coastal footpath to Sunderland Point.

 The port was developed by the Quaker Robert Lawson and, prior to the opening of Glasson Dock at Lancaster, Sunderland Point acted as a seaport for slave ships and a key harbour for the cotton trade.
 The growth of the quay and dock at Lancaster led to the decline of Sunderland Point which, in the 19th century, redefined itself as a tourist destination known at Little Brighton on the Lune.
 Of course, there was a pub here - appropriately known by the sign of The Ship.
 It was in the brewery of the tavern that a slave known as Sambo died in 1736.
 Located close to the windswept shoreline, his grave remains a macabre tourist attraction.
 A memorial was raised some sixty years following his death, largely through the efforts of James Watson, a retired headmaster.
 Ironically, he was was the brother of William Watson who had made a fortune from the slave trade.
 Consequently, his undertaking was perhaps a form of contrition or atonement.